AlexCharlton/Hypergiant/README.md

     [macro] (export-pipeline .
 PIPELINES)

-Since `define-pipeline` defines multiple objects, this macro exports everything related to each pipeline in `PIPELINES`.
+Since `define-pipeline` defines multiple objects, this macro exports everything related to each pipeline in `PIPELINES`, except for the `set-SHADER-NAME-renderable-UNIFORM!` setters.
+These must be exported individually.

 ### Pre-defined pipelines and shaders
 For convenience, Hypergiant provides a number of pipelines and shaders to cover common operations.
 Don’t forget the each pipeline has a `NAME-render-pipeline` counterpart that should be used with `add-node`.